Senior Citizen Audit Program

 Rutgers, The State University of New Jersey provides senior citizens with opportunities in higher education.

-The Senior Citizen Audit Program was created by the Rutgers University Board of Governors to permit retired New Jersey residents, age 62 or older, to audit courses on a space-available, noncredit basis.
-There are no tuition costs for auditing courses.
-Senior auditors do not receive academic credit for audited courses.
+The Rutgers University Board of Governors created the Senior Citizen Audit Program to permit retired New Jersey residents, age 62 or older, to audit courses on a space-available, noncredit basis.
+There are no tuition costs for auditing courses, and senior auditors do not receive academic credit for audited courses.

 Choosing a Course